 LIFECYCLE – ISO/IEC 15288:2015, ISO/IEC12207 – Lifecycle of man-made products that “concern hardware, software, data, humans, processes (e.g., processes for providing service to users), procedures (e.g., operator instructions), facilities, materials and naturally occurring entities.”

 SPACE ARCHITECTURE - The theory and practice of designing and building inhabited environments in outer space, responding to the deep human drive to explore and occupy new places.

 Architecture organizes and integrates the creation and enrichment of the built environment.
 Designing for space requires specialized knowledge of orbital mechanics, propulsion, weightlessness, hard vacuum, psychology of hermetic environments, and other topics.
 Space Architecture has complementary relationships with diverse fields such as aerospace engineering, terrestrial architecture, transportation design, medicine, human factors, space science, law, and art…

+Following terms are suggested as new definitions due to the large architectural scope of this standard that includes surface vehicles as well as orbital, and transcends government and industry use.
+Terminology in industry is ununified / chaotic

+SPACECRAFT

+Definition: unmanned/uncrewed or manned/crewed orbital or planetary surface vessel or system.
+Clarification: A high level term describing an artificial object designed to operate in the outer space environment.

+Examples: telecommunication satellites, remote sensing satellites, space probes, space stations, planetary rovers.

+Alternative Terms: <<insert if any>>

+SPACESHIP – manned/crewed orbital or planetary surface space vessel/vehicle

+e.g., Spaceship 2, New Shephard, Dragon, Orion = A transport system for crew

+SPACE STATION – manned/crewed orbital or surface space vessel in a stationary position (orbital or surface)

+e.g., ISS

+SPACE BASE…

+SPACE OUTPOST…

+SPACE INFRASTRUCTURE – A crewed/manned or uncrewed/umanned physical space system, architecture or a normative element and process supporting one or more space operation, space mission and space mission type.

+DEEP SPACE NETWORK

+LAUNCHPAD

+SURFACE POWER STATION

+KNOWLEDGE BASES

+Etc.

+SPACE VESSEL – A crewed space system

+e.g., Spaceship, Space Station, Rover (pressurized/unpressurized)

+A spacecraft that has a human habitat as a component part.

+SPACE SETTLEMENT – A coordinated set of space station and space infrastructure components that can accommodate operations of Space Vessels

-STAKEHOLDER – Individual, team, organization, or classes thereof, having an interest in a subject of a architecture (system) that are or will be affected, influenced or regarded by it.
-Architecture description identifies all architecture stakeholders such as:
+STAKEHOLDER – Individual, team, organization, having an interest in a subject of a architecture (system) that are or will be affected, influenced or regarded by it.
+Architecture description identifies all architecture stakeholders:

 Users

 Operators

+Occupants

+Crew

 Acquirers